-- All staff have regular training and updates (at least once a year) on child protection and safeguarding - Staff have individual/ group training on interventions, as required, to ensure they have sufficient skills and knowledge to deliver interventions effectively.
+- All staff have regular training and updates (at the start of every academic year and then weekly reminders, as a minimum) on child protection and safeguarding - Staff have individual/ group training on interventions, as required, to ensure they have sufficient skills and knowledge to deliver interventions effectively.
 This specific training is completed on INSET days, during after school training and on training courses led by outside agency staff - Monitoring by the senior leadership team ensures that whole school SEN training is planned for in the School Development Plan to reflect current needs of the school - Medical training is provided to support children with Health Care Plans e.g. epilepsy, diabetes, epi-pen training when the need is identified